jasanford24/corona_sms/README.md

 # corona
 Corona Virus SMS System for my Raspberry Pi 4B

-Checks 'https://coronavirus.1point3acres.com/en' for Covid-19 data every day at 8pmEST and\
+Checks 'https://raw.githubusercontent.com/nytimes/covid-19-data/master/us-counties.csv' for Covid-19 data and\
 sends out a text to a list of numbers.